Summarize Documents with LangChain and Chroma

 Deploy on Railway

-This template deploys several services - search, text summary, document summary (this one), news summary, and more.
-For each, you'll be given an opportunity to change the default repository name and set it private, if you'd like.
-Since you are deploying from a monorepo, configuring the first app should suffice.
+This template deploys several services - search, text/news/URL summaries, document summary (this one), and generative Q&A. We are deploying from a monorepo, but the root directory has been set accordingly.
 Accept the defaults and click Deploy; the deployment will kick off immediately.

 LangChain Apps one-click template on Railway